Send the link below via email or IMCopy

 these are fallacies because they make unqualified assumptions, stereotype, or jump to conclusions too quickly without proper evidence

-comparisons that do not "hold up" in some way--they are too disconnected
+comparisons that do not "hold up" because they are too dissimilar

 "Parent's who homeschool their children are guilty of 'educational malpractice.'
 Parent's who aren't doctors wouldn't be allowed to perform surgery on their children on the kitchen table; so parents who aren't trained to teach shouldn't be allowed to teach their children either"